PhillypHenning/Witchlight/Sessions/Arc-5/Starved-Goblin-Casino.md

 **How to Play**:
 1. Players bet starvens
-2. Dealer deals 2 cards to each player and self (1 dealer card face-up)
+2. Dealer and each player roll 1d10
-3. Goal: Get closer to 21 than dealer without going over
+3. **Goal**: Get as close to **10** as possible without going over
 4. Players can:
-   - **Hit**: Take another card
+   - **Hit**: Roll another d10 and add to total
    - **Stand**: Keep current total
-   - **Double Down**: Double bet, take exactly 1 more card
-   - **Split**: If 2 cards match, split into 2 hands (double bet)
+   - **Bust**: If total exceeds 10, player loses immediately
+5. After all players finish, dealer reveals their roll and plays
+6. **Dealer rules**:
-5. Dealer must hit on 16 or less, stand on 17 or more
+   - Must hit on 5 or less
+   - Must stand on 6 or more
-6. Blackjack (21 with 2 cards) pays 3:2
-7. **Hellfire Rule**: On dealer's turn, if they bust, all remaining players win + a random player takes 1d6 fire damage (dealer's spite)

-**Card Values**:
-- Number cards: Face value
-- Face cards (J, Q, K): 10
-- Ace: 1 or 11 (player's choice)
+7. **Winning**:
+   - Beat dealer's total without busting: Win 1:1
+   - Tie with dealer: Push (bet returned)
+   - Bust or dealer beats you: Lose bet
+8. **Natural 10**: Roll exactly 10 on first die = win 2:1 (unless dealer also has natural 10, then push)

+**Why This Favors the House (~60% win rate)**:
+- Dealer stands on 6+, meaning they're safe and close to target 50% of the time
+- Players must decide to hit without knowing dealer's final total
+- Players bust first, losing immediately even if dealer would bust
+- Natural 10 only happens 10% of the time but pays 2:1 to feel rewarding
+- Ties happen ~8-10% of the time, creating drama without costing house much

 **DM Notes**:
-- Use real cards or describe drawn cards
-- Imp dealers mutter infernal curses when players win
-- "Hellfire Rule" makes winning slightly risky—adds tension
+- Let players roll real d10s for immersion
+- Dealer should roleplay the "reveals" dramatically
+- Players often hit on 5 or less (risky—50% bust chance)
+- Standing on 6-7 is mathematically sound but feels conservative
+- Imps occasionally "miscount" totals in house's favor (Perception DC 15 to catch)

 ---